cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-It returns something like:
+This returns something like:

 ```json
 "172800s"
 ```

-That's two days.
-Too long to wait for CLI tests.
+That's two days, which is too long to wait for CLI tests.
 Choose another value, perhaps 10 minutes, i.e. `"600s"`.
 Update it in place in the genesis:

 <CodeGroup>